SierraTeam/sierra-bot/README.md

 # Sierra Bot #

+The bot is deployed at Heroku and available by its alias @InnoSierraBot.

 ## User manual - Functionality ##

 This bot is a simple assistant that provides the following functionality: